Sebra7/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/4-make-products-persistent.rst

    The possibilities to impact the TCA are immense.
    You can find a complete listing of all options at :ref:`TYPO3 Core APIs <t3coreapi:start>`.

+So, as next we need to create our Language file "locallang_db.xlf", in the Directory as shown above and have to put in the following XML code.

 .. code-block:: xml

    <?xml version="1.0" encoding="UTF-8"?>